wcko87/rabiribi-map-editing/docs/events/common_map_events.md

 - **[9] Low difficulty block**
   - These blocks only show up on difficulties Normal and below.
+  - If the difficulty is increased above normal (e.g. by event 543) in-game, the blocks vanish instantly.
+  - If the difficulty is decreased to normal and below in-game, the blocks don't reappear until a map transition or autosave reload.

 - **[192] Reset breakable blocks**
   - Passing through this resets breakable blocks.